 - Loss of support: This may include coverage for a child’s continuing education

 - Loss of household services: Compensation for the routine household chores that the decedent would have performed.
-Tasks like housework, home repairs and general maintenance that will now have to be contracted out
+Tasks like housework, home repairs, and general maintenance that will now have to be contracted out

 The Jones Act

 Our wrongful death lawyers leave no stone unturned when it comes to bringing justice to your case.
-Recovery may also be sought under the Jones Act, which applies to negligence on the part of an employer, the vessel’s owner, the ship captain, or crew.
+Recovery may also be sought under the Jones Act, which applies to negligence on the part of an employer, the vessel’s owner, the ship captain, or the crew.
 Unlike DOHSA, the Jones Act affords both wrongful death and survival benefits, which may include: